renaldpy/AI-Schemea-local-video-production-pipeline/README.md

 > **Status: Work In Progress** — Core image and video generation pipelines are functional.
 TTS, on-screen text rendering, and full automated assembly are under active development.

 AI Schemea is a **local AI-powered documentary video production tool**.
 It takes a structured JSON description of a video's scenes and drives a full generation pipeline: producing images via **Flux 2** and converting them to short video clips via **Wan 2.1 Image-to-Video**, all orchestrated through a local **ComfyUI** instance.
-A **Tkinter desktop UI** provides scene-by-scene prompt editing, image review, image selection for historical photo slideshows, and video generation control.
+A **Tkinter desktop UI** provides scene-by-scene prompt editing, image review, image selection for  photo slideshows, and video generation control.

 The project was built for documentary-style short-form content — think YouTube explainers or social media reels — where each scene has a visual, a voiceover line, and optional motion.